RuiAAPeres/NSObject-Dealloc/README.md

 #pragma clang diagnostic pop
 ```

 First we turn on the swizzling on the `APHTestingClass`.
-We then create a 10 objects so we can see them been deallocated after:
+We then create a 10 objects so we can see them be deallocated after:

 ```
 2013-12-25 13:11:09.403 DemoProject[473:70b] Deallocated -> APHTestingClass | This a specific description, that can be helpful while debugging |